berkayediz/ee-clearchat-master/README.md

-# ee-clear
+# ee-clearchat

-"ee-clear" is a script for FiveM that allows players to clear their own chat using the `/clear` command and provides admins with the ability to clear all chat messages using the `/clearall` command.
+"ee-clearchat" is a script for FiveM that allows players to clear their own chat using the `/clear` command and provides admins with the ability to clear all chat messages using the `/clearall` command.

 ## Features